 Some of these are necessities, but some of them are not.
 Some are fine to buy online, but some you should probably buy in person.
-We’ll go over all of that to make sure that you have the perfect beginners kit to move from one type of makeup straight into the next.
+We’ll go over all of that to make sure that you have the perfect beginner’s kit to move from one type of makeup straight into the next.

 Basic Face Makeup

 The reason that you need two concealers is that you can use concealers in quite a few different ways.
 Concealer is great to contour with.
-A lighter concealer is great for covering under-eye circles and slight blemishes.
+A lighter concealer is excellent for covering under-eye circles and slight blemishes.
 Sometimes you’ll need a slightly darker concealer to cover pimples or darker spots, though.

-In addition to those, you need a bronzer and a blush.
-Blush usually gets a bad rep, but it’s all about how you apply it.
+In addition to those, you need bronzer and a blush.
+Blush usually gets a bad rep, but it’s about how you apply it.
 A small swipe of blush and bronzer in the perfect places will give your face depth.
 When your face is covered in foundation, it tends to lose some of that.

 Setting Spray Or Powder